What is PTOSIS?

 Congenital ptosis is treated surgically, with the specific operation based on the severity of the ptosis and the strength of the levator muscle.
 Ptosis surgery usually involves tightening the levator muscle in order to elevate the eyelid to the desired position.
 In severe ptosis, the levator muscle is extremely weak and a “sling” operation may be performed, enabling the forehead muscles to elevate the eyelid (s).

-The main goals of ptosis surgery are elevation of the upper eyelid to permit normal visual development and a full field of vision, and symmetry with the opposite upper eyelid.
+The main goals of ptosis surgery is an elevation of the upper eyelid to permit normal visual development and a full field of vision, and symmetry with the opposite upper eyelid.
 It is important to realize that when operating on an abnormal muscle, completely normal eyelid position and function after surgery may not be possible to achieve.

 Children with ptosis should be followed closely, both before and after surgery, with eye exams on a regular basis to ensure that their vision is developing properly.
 Surgery in adults and older children is usually performed as an outpatient procedure under local anesthesia, and with the patient lightly sedated with oral and/or intravenous medications.
 For younger children, less than fourteen years of age, general anesthesia is typically used to allow the patient to sleep through the operation.